Packers remain unbeaten with 27-16 win over Broncos

 CHASING HISTORY

-Rodgers needs one passing touchdown to pass Fran Tarkanton for the ninth most in NFL history.
-Rodgers and Tarkanton are tied with 342 career touchdowns.
-Eli Manning is eighth with 362 career scores.
+Rodgers needs one touchdown throw to pass Fran Tarkenton for the ninth most in NFL history.
+Rodgers and Tarkenton are tied with 342 career touchdowns.
+Eli Manning is eighth with 362.

-Broncos: DE Derek Wolfe was carted off the field in the second quarter with a right ankle injury.
-He did not return.

 NEXT UP